 Delegated entities must develop and maintain claims operational and processing procedures that allow for accurate and timely claim payments.
 Procedures must properly apply benefit coverage, eligibility requirements, appropriate reimbursement methodology, etc. and meet all applicable state and/or federal regulatory requirements, and health plan requirements for claim processing.

 Submit a clean claim by providing the required data elements, along with any attachments and additional elements.
 Also include any revisions to data elements, of which you properly notified, and any coordination of benefits or non-duplication of benefits information if applicable.
-Please refer to Requirements for Complete Claims and Encounter Data Submission in Chapter 9: Our Claims Process, for further details.
+Refer to Requirements for complete claims and encounter data submission in Chapter 10: Our Claims Process, for further details.

 A delegated medical group/IPA must implement and maintain a post-service/retrospective review process consistent with UnitedHealthcare processes.